EvoEMD: cosmic evolution with an early matter-dominated era: Structure of EvoEMD

 \begin{itemize} \item Name: \cppin{string}, the name of the particle. \item PID: \cppin{int}, unique id for the particle.
 The PID is used to distinguish different particles. \item DOF: \cppin{int}, internal degree of freedom of the particle.
 The dof of particle and anti-particle are counted separately. \item Mass: \cppin{Parameter_Base} pointer to the mass parameter, for massless particle it is \cppin{nullptr}. \item Width: \cppin{Parameter_Base} pointer to the width parameter, for stable particle (or particle we don't care the width) it is \cppin{nullptr}. \item Pseudo: \cppin{bool}, a flag indicating whether it is a real particle or not. \end{itemize}

 In general, we want to use the Boltzmann equation to track the evolution of the number density of some particles.
 However, in some special case, we may track the difference of number densities.
-Hence, in the {\tt EvoEMD} framework, we add a flag (\cppin{Pseudo}) to indicate whether it is a real particle or it is the difference (or other case) of a species.
-There is an important difference between \cppin{Pseudo=true} and \cppin{Pseudo=false} that for a real particle, the number density cannot be negative, while for a pseudo-particle, the number density can be negative.
+Hence, in the {\tt EvoEMD} framework, we add a flag (\cppin{Pseudo}) to indicate whether it is a real particle or a net quantum number for instance, such as the difference of particle and antiparticle.
+There is an important difference between \cppin{Pseudo=true} and \cppin{Pseudo=false} that for a real particle, the number density cannot be negative, while for a pseudo-particle, it can.
 Note that we are ignorant about whether the particle is self-conjugate.
 For a self-conjugate particle, there is no ambiguity.
 However, for particle that is not self-conjugate, we assume that if users want to track the evolution of the total number density of both particle and anti-particle, they should provide the total collision rate through the {\tt Process} discussed below including both particle and anti-particle.
 If, in any case, users just want to track the number density of particle (or anti-particle) alone, only the corresponding processes should be implemented.

 There are two kinds of particles, fermion and boson.
-The main difference is the equilibrium number density, where fermion follows Fermi-Dirac distribution and boson follows Bose-Einstein distribution.
-For simplicity, in the {\tt EvoEMD} framework, we only use the corresponding distributions for massless case.
+The main difference is the equilibrium number density, where a fermion follows the Fermi-Dirac distribution and a boson follows the Bose-Einstein distribution.
+For simplicity, in the {\tt EvoEMD} framework, we only use the corresponding distributions for the massless case.
 For massive particles, we always use Maxwell distribution.
-Hence, one should define fermions and bosons separately \begin{cpp} // REGISTER_PARTICLE(Type, name, pid, dof, mass_ptr, width_ptr, pseudo); // mass_ptr and width_ptr have default value as nullptr // pseudo has default value as false REGISTER_PARTICLE(Fermion, N1, 900001, 2, RETRIEVE_PARAMETER(MN1), RETRIEVE_PARAMETER(GammaN1), false); REGISTER_PARTICLE(Boson, S, 900025, 2, RETRIEVE_PARAMETER(MS), nullptr, false); \end{cpp}
+Hence, one should define fermions and bosons separately: \begin{cpp} // REGISTER_PARTICLE(Type, name, pid, dof, mass_ptr, width_ptr, pseudo); // mass_ptr and width_ptr have default value as nullptr; pseudo has default value as false REGISTER_PARTICLE(Fermion, N1, 900001, 2, RETRIEVE_PARAMETER(MN1), RETRIEVE_PARAMETER(GammaN1), false); REGISTER_PARTICLE(Boson, S, 900025, 2, RETRIEVE_PARAMETER(MS), nullptr, false); REGISTER_PARTICLE(Fermion, dL, 900011, 2 * 2, nullptr, nullptr, true); // Lepton number \end{cpp}

-Some of the particles can be claimed as particle-of-interest (POI) (after one registers the particle into \cppin{Particle_Factory}) using its PID which will enter the Boltzmann equation:
+Some of the particles can be claimed as particle-of-interest (POI) using its PID which will enter the Boltzmann equation, after one registers the particle into \cppin{Particle_Factory}:

 \begin{cpp} // REGISTER_POI(PID, INIT_THERMAL_STATUS); REGISTER_POI(900001, false); REGISTER_POI(900025, true); \end{cpp} where the second argument indicates whether the particle is initially thermalized with the SM bath.
 This flag can be changed at any time before one starts solving the Boltzmann equation.